Your personal AI orchestrator.

 Track work in Discord forum threads with bidirectional sync.
 Create, update, and close tasks without leaving chat.

-Scheduled tasks and webhook-triggered actions defined in plain language.
+Scheduled automations and webhook-triggered actions defined in plain language.
 Morning briefings, repo checks, CI hooks — on a timer or on demand.

 Pipelines